agarwalutkarsh554/RepoOfTime/Java/README.md

 # Java

-Java projects for Eclipse and IntelliJ IDEA in this sub-repository.
-See the Contributing.md the in root of the repository for contributing.
+Java projects for Eclipse in this sub-repository.
+See the [CONTRIBUTING.md](../CONTRIBUTING.md) the in root of the repository for contributing.

 ## Projects